-Brought to you by Partnership to End Addiction, Search and Rescue is a prescriber education campaign operating on a grant from the US Food and Drug Administration (FDA)* with the sole purpose of providing health care professionals with the tools and resources they need to help patients with prescription drug misuse, abuse, and addiction.
+Brought to you by Partnership to End Addiction, Search and Rescue is a prescriber education campaign, operating on a grant from the US Food and Drug Administration (FDA),* with the sole purpose of providing healthcare professionals with the tools and resources they need to help patients avoid prescription drug misuse and addiction.

 Between 21% and 29%

 of patients prescribed opioids for chronic pain misuse them2